yuhuan-wu/RDPNet/README.md

 bash ./train_isod.sh
 ```

 The training step should cost less than `1 hour` for single GTX 1080Ti or TITAN Xp.
-The script file will also store the network code, config file, log, and model weights.
+This script will also store the network code, config file, log, and model weights.

 We also provide ResNet-101 and ResNeXt-101 training scripts, and they are all in the `scripts` folder.